Katya Garcia-Anton and Emily King, Wouldn’t it be nice

 Here and There is the magazine of one person.
 The fact that Nakako’s name is credited as the author on the cover is not an egocentric statement but reveals the spirit in which she makes it.
 Some people make films, others write books or make artworks, and Nakako makes a magazine.
 It is her personal work and in that sense she makes it in her own way, unlike most magazines on the planet.
 It also means she is free from capitalistic rules, from imposed trends, from the industry of fashion.
 Instead, she is free to follow her desire and to link the magazine with her personal life.

-Anne Daemes, Bless, Cosmic Wonder, Dominique Gonzalez-Foerster, Here and There, Kazunari Hattori, Lutz, Martin Margiela, Nakako Hayashi, Nieves, Susan Cianciolo, Wendy&Jim
+Anne Daemes, Bless, Cosmic Wonder, Distribution, Dominique Gonzalez-Foerster, Here and There, Kazunari Hattori, Lutz, Martin Margiela, Nakako Hayashi, Nieves, Susan Cianciolo, Wendy&Jim